If you resell web hosting, selling virtual private servers (VPS) can be a lucrative new strand to your business.

 A VPS is a more affordable and better value option.

 It’s ‘private’ in the sense that although multiple VPS may be on the same server, they can’t affect each other.
-One VPS could be running at full capacity, but it wouldn’t impact the performance of other VPS on the same physical server.
+One VPS could be running at full capacity, but it wouldn’t impact the performance of other VPS on the same physical machine.

 Your customers can choose how a VPS performs in terms of processors, RAM and storage.
 All have unlimited bandwidth.

 Here’s something short and simple to explain what a VPS is.

 It’s a virtual machine (VM).
 It operates just like a discrete computer: it has its own operating system and apps.
 The only difference is that instead of it being on your table in or in your pocket, it’s in a data centre on a server.

 With an Unmanaged VPS, you can install anything you like and run any kind of programs, if you have the technical ability.
 You’re responsible for all upgrading, patching and security, while we look after the hardware and network.
 They tend to be used those who have a good understanding of software and operating systems.